Chicken Egg Anatomy

 The outside of the egg has a protective hard shell made almost entirely out of calcium carbonate and minerals.
 The shell itself consists of multiple layers that are built on top of a fibrous shell membrane.

-Although it's not visible with the naked eye, the shell is porous and a medium-sized domestic hen's egg has about 7000 pores.
+Although it’s not visible to the naked eye, the shell is porous, and a medium-sized domestic hen’s egg has about 7000 pores.
 The pores allow gases to transfer through the shell so the embryo can breathe.
 Oxygen is coming in through the shell, and CO2 is going out.

 The bloom is a noncalcified layer that sits around the shell to protect it.
 In scientific literature, it’s called the cuticle since the calcium crystallizes as nanosphere cuticles.

 - microbial infections and infiltration of bacteria

 - harmful radiation sunlight

 The bloom keeps the eggs fresh in the nesting box.
 That’s why it’s best not to wash your eggs, as washing removes the protective layer.

 It takes about 20 hours to develop the eggshell in the chicken’s uterus or shell gland.
 That’s also where the color pigments are added to the shell.

 Shells can have brown or blue pigments.
 Brown eggshells are white on the inside as the pigment covers the shell like a layer of paint.
 A lack of pigments results in a white shell.
 A blue shell with a brown coating results in an olive color.
 The bloom can give the egg a pinkish shine.